Manitoba History: Queen Elizabeth’s Diamond Jubilee in Manitoba

 The first Royal visit as Queen, from June to August 1959, involved stops in all provinces and territories.
 A more prolonged visit to Manitoba occurred in July 1970, for the 100th anniversary of the province’s entry into Confederation.
 Communities visited included Churchill, Thompson, Gillam, Flin Flon, Norway House, Swan River, The Pas, Dauphin, Clear Lake, Brandon, CFB Shilo, Portage la Prairie, Oakville, Winnipeg, Carman, Beausejour, and Lower Fort Garry.
 The Queen and Prince Philip visited Canada in 1984 but the Queen alone came to Manitoba for visits to Winnipeg, Dauphin, Brandon, and Dugald.
 Prince Philip visited Manitoba alone in 1997 to see damage resulting from the “Flood of the Century.”

-The latest two Royal visits to Manitoba have been of relative short duration.
+The latest two Royal visits to Manitoba have been of relatively short duration.
 The Golden Jubilee visit occurred on 8-9 October 2002 with stops at several sites in Winnipeg: 17 Wing Winnipeg, The Forks, Minto Armoury, and the Legislative Building.
-In 2010, a brief but busy visit to Winnipeg on 3 July included Her Majesty being the first passenger to arrive at the new James A. Richardson International Airport.
-This visit also included the sealing of a time capsule addressed to the youth of the future.
-In addition, the Queen and the Duke of Edinburgh attended a luncheon at Government House, unveiled the cornerstone for the future Canadian Museum of Human Rights, and attended a multicultural concert at The Forks.
+In 2010, a Winnipeg visit for a few hours on 3 July involved stops at Government House and the future site of the Canadian Museum of Human Rights.

 Commemorative Place Names